21 CFR 73.575

 CAS # 98084-9

 Titanium dioxide’s properties stem from the molecule’s ability to associate with each other uniformly.
 The conformations increase the amount of light reflected and explain why its dosage in various foods is a relatively low percentage.
-This color is insoluble in water and oil but disperses easily within both classes of foods.
-It is a stable coloring and does not require any special processing to preserve its coloring properties.
+This colour is insoluble in water and oil but disperses easily within both classes of foods.
+It is a stable colouring and does not require any special processing to preserve its colouring properties.